rooklift/nibbler/README.md

 Running Nibbler from source requires Electron, but has no other dependencies.
 If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the nibbler directory, then do `electron .`

-For full functionality, the required Lc0 version is (I believe) v0.21.0 or later, as we use Leela's `LogLiveStats` option, which was introduced in that version.
-While it is also *possible* to use a different engine (e.g. Stockfish) we do send the `MultiPV 500` command, which seems to drastically reduce traditional engine strength.
+For full functionality, the required Lc0 version is v0.21.0 or later, as we use Leela's `LogLiveStats` option, which was introduced in that version.

 # About config options